speedvoltage/hl2mp-essential-fixes/README.md

 If you use the chat to input commands, you do <ins>_not</ins> need **sa** at all: **!map dm_lockdown** Additionally, you can silence chat commands by using a forward slash: **/map dm_lockdown**

-> Targeting
+> Targeting<br>
-Multiple options are available to target a player or a group:
+Multiple options are available to target a player or a group:<br>
-NOTE: Not all commands may support this:
+NOTE: Not all commands may support this:<br>

 | General Targets | Purpose                                                                                                                          |
 |-----------------|----------------------------------------------------------------------------------------------------------------------------------|